Grill3dCheese/FEM-ProductCard/README.md

 ### Useful resources

-- [<picture>: The Picture element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) - Excellent article from MDN explaining the use cases for the <picture> element and how it assists when using multiple images that display based on viewport size.
+- [&lt;picture&gt;: The Picture element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) - Excellent article from MDN explaining the use cases for the picture element and how it assists when using multiple images that display based on viewport size.
 Also explains fallbacks - where we can offer alternative image formats for cases where certain formats are not supported and how we can help to save bandwidth and improve page load times!
 A win-win!
-- [<del>: The Deleted Text element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/del) - This is an amazing article which helped me finally understand the <del> HTML element.
+- [&lt;del&gt;: The Deleted Text element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/del) - This is an amazing article which helped me finally understand the del HTML element.
 I originally started the project by using CSS to line-through the text.
 I shortly realized that there was an HTML element that could do this without needing HTML and is better for accessability purposes.

 ## Author